This page provides information on our plans for an Electric Forecourt® in Nevendon.

 Key Development Principles

-A modular design which is scalable and can be largely developed off-site.
+A modular design that is scalable and can largely be developed off-site

 The Electric Forecourt® will not be a significant trip generator and will instead be used mainly by cars already on the network.
 There will therefore be limited impact on local traffic levels.
 A Transport Assessment will form part of the planning application.
 This will assess the capacity at local junctions, including the A132 and A127.